Motorcycle Carburetor Problems

 The ethanol found in pump gasoline is the same type of alcohol that is found in an alcoholic drink, and it works somewhat like a cleaning agent - not good for an older engine.
 It also increases vapor pressure in gas, which may cause vapor lock in the carburetor.

-Ethanol gas issues are not so bad with daily transportation vehicles, but with vehicles not driven regularly they are problematic.
+Ethanol gas issues are not so bad with daily transportation vehicles, but with vehicles not driven regularly (old motorcycles) they are problematic.

 Fuel System Maintenance

 If you store your bike over the winter, untreated fuel may go bad in as little as three months.
-Longer than that, a fuel system cleaning is recommended.
+Longer than that, a fuel system cleaning (gas tank and carburetor) may be needed.